Master of Business Administration in Project Management

 Project management is one of the fastest growing disciplines in the business world and demand for skilled project managers is at an all-time high.
-The Albertus MBA in Project Management provides professionals with a solid grounding in the professional discipline, building on our core MBA curriculum with concentration courses taught by professionally certified project managers who bring both academic and real world knowledge and experience to the program.
+The Albertus MBA in Project Management in the Tagliatela School of Business provides professionals with a solid grounding in the professional discipline, building on our core MBA curriculum with concentration courses taught by professionally certified project managers who bring both academic and real world knowledge and experience to the program.

-The Albertus MBA concentration in Project Management provides an excellent grounding in the technical skills required for careers in project management, combined with the core strategic, business administration, and leadership skills required for a highly regarded 48-credit MBA.
+Graduate programs in project management prepare students for careers in project management combined with the core strategic, business administration, and leadership skills required for a highly regarded 48-credit MBA.

 All project management courses are taught by PMP® certified project managers with extensive real world experience managing projects and programs, combined with the academic rigor you would expect from our esteemed faculty.
 Our curriculum is carefully designed to reflect a practical, hands on perspective on the state of the art of project management, exposing students to the leading edge body of knowledge used by the professional project managers working in the field.